Sarepta: Archaeology

 A Heavy Neolithic archaeological site of the Qaraoun culture that pre-dated Sarepta by several thousand years was discovered at Sarafand by Hajji Khalaf.
 He made a collection of material and passed it to the National Museum of Beirut.
 It consisted of an assemblage of large flakes and bifaces in Eocene flint.
 Some piebald flint blades were also found along with hammerstones in Nummulitic limestone that resemble finds from Aadloun II (Bezez Cave), which is located 1 km to the South.
 Khalaf also found a well-made adze and a narrow, slightly polished chisel.
 A collection in the National Museum of Beirut marked "Jezzine ou Sarepta" consisted of around twelve neatly made discoid- and tortoise-cores in cherty flint of a cream colour with a tinge of red.

 The low tell on the seashore was excavated by James B. Pritchard over five years from 1969 to 1974.

 Civil war in Lebanon put an end to the excavations.

 The site of the ancient town is marked by the ruins on the shore to the south of the modern village, about eight miles to the south of Sidon, which extend along the shore for a mile or more.
 They are in two distinct groups, one on a headland to the west of a fountain called ‛Ain el-Ḳantara, which is not far from the shore.
 Here was the ancient harbor which still affords shelter for small craft.
 The other group of ruins, to the south, consists of columns, sarcophagi and marble slabs, indicating a city of considerable importance.

 Pritchard's excavations revealed many artifacts of daily life in the ancient Phoenician city of Sarepta: pottery workshops and kilns, artifacts of daily use and religious figurines, numerous inscriptions that included some in Ugaritic.
 Pillar worship is traceable from an 8th-century shrine of Tanit-Ashtart, and a seal with the city's name made the identification secure.
 The local Bronze Age-Iron Age stratigraphy was established in detail; absolute dating depends in part on correlations with Cypriote and Aegean stratigraphy.

 The climax of the Sarepta discoveries at Sarafand is the cult shrine of "Tanit/Astart", who is identified in the site by an inscribed votive ivory plaque, the first identification of Tanit in her homeland.
 The site revealed figurines, further carved ivories, amulets and a cultic mask.

+During the 2024 Israeli invasion of Lebanon, UNESCO gave enhanced protection to 34 cultural sites in Lebanon including the Sarepta archaeological site to safeguard it from damage.

 Other uses of the name

 In Hebrew after the Diaspora, the name צרפת, ts-r-f-t, Tsarfat (Zarephath) is used to mean France, perhaps because the Hebrew letters ts-r-f, if reversed, become f-r-ts.
-That usage is retained in daily use in contemporary Israel.
+That usage is retained in daily use in contemporary Hebrew.